codersforcauses/tech-docs/docs/stack/new-stack.md

-# How to Choose a New Tech Stack
+# Picking a New Stack